openstack/keystone-specs/api/v3/identity-api-v3.rst

   only used for the experimental phase of keystone-to-keystone federation and has been superseded by making service provider entries have its own entry in the service catalog.
+- The JSON Home support now will indicate the status of resource if it is not stable and current.

 What's New in Version 3.3
 -------------------------